Recreation > Cross Country Skiing & Snowshoeing

 - EEK!
 Environmental Education for Kids - Electronic magazine for kids.
 Learn about the great outdoors!

-- Oneida County Hiking & Biking Trails (PDF) - Map for hike/bike/ski trails, canoeing routes & birding locations.
-Click here for detailed Oneida County trail maps.
+- Oneida County Hiking & Biking Trails — Information for hike/bike/ski trails, canoeing routes & birding locations.
+Click here for detailed information Oneida County silent sports trails.

 - Snowshoe Trails - Located in Wisconsin State Parks & Forests.